Young Astronomers Group (YA!)

 YA!
 Achievement Badges*

-Mercury Observation Button Venus Observation Button Lunar Features Observation Button Mars Observation Button Jupiter Observation Button Saturn Observation Button Uranus Observation Button Neptune Observation Button Order of the Ancients Achievement Button (Observed the 5 'naked-eye' planets known to the ancients with a telescope) Order of Sol Achievement Button (Observed all 8 official planets with a telescope)
+Mercury Observation Button Venus Observation Button Lunar Features Observation Button Mars Observation Button Jupiter Observation Button Saturn Observation Button Uranus Observation Button Neptune Observation Button Order of the Ancients Achievement Button (Observed the 5 "naked-eye" planets known to the ancients with a telescope) Order of Sol Achievement Button (Observed all 8 official planets with a telescope)

-Galaxy Observation Button Nebulae Observation Button Double/Multiple Stars Observation Button Messier List Observation Button Comet Observation Button Asteroid Observation Button Meteor Shower Observation Button
+Galaxy Observation Button Double/Multiple Stars Observation Button Messier List Observation Button Nebulae Observation Button Comet Observation Button Asteroid Observation Button Meteor Shower Observation Button

-Partial Solar Eclipse Observation Button Total Solar Eclipse Observation Button Partial Lunar Eclipse Observation Button Total Lunar Eclipse Observation Button
+Partial Solar Eclipse Observation Button Total Solar Eclipse Observation Button Partial Lunar Eclipse Observation Button Total Lunar Eclipse Observation Button Supernova Observation Button Planetary and Stellar Conjunction Observation Button

-Transit of Venus 2012 Achievement Button(Special Edition button only awarded for observing the transit in 2012 - no longer available)
+Transit of Venus 2012 Achievement Button (Special Edition button only awarded for observing the June 5th, 2012 transit - no longer available)

 *Available only to official YA! members.